When Will Amazon’s Project Kuiper Be Available?

 Stay up to date with news on this Starlink alternative.

-Amazon’s upcoming satellite internet service, dubbed Project Kuiper, is slated to provide service to its first customers by the end of 2024, though it’s unclear how long it’s public launch will take after these first users.11 The project launched its first prototype satellites in fall of 2023, but it will need hundreds of working satellites in orbit before it can begin offering nationwide service—a process that will most likely take several years.
+Amazon’s upcoming satellite internet service, dubbed Project Kuiper, is slated to begin deploying its satellites in early 2025, rolling out service to its first customers later in the year.20, 22 The project launched its first prototype satellites in fall of 2023, but it will need hundreds of working satellites in orbit before it can begin offering nationwide service—a process that will most likely take several years.

 Latest developments